ZehaIrawan/Fundamentals/js/advanced/memory-management/heap/solution.md

 # 🌀 Challenge 4 — Closure keeps heap alive

 Because it's still being reference inside closure =>

 That object stays alive because the returned inner closes over data.
 As long as fn (the closure) is reachable, the GC must keep data in the heap.

+#  ⚡ Challenge 5 — Large Memory Objects

+=> because the code are dealing with array, which is a data structure

+“Stack holds references, heap holds actual data.
+Arrays (and their elements) live in the heap.”

+- Arrays in JavaScript are objects, and all objects live in the heap.

+- The variable (like big) exists in the stack, storing only a reference (pointer) to that heap object.